Docs

 The Atomic State root component.

-• atoms: The default values for atoms.
-This is very useful with SSR:
+• value: The default values for atoms.
+Can be used for SSR:

 import { AtomicState } from 'atomic-state'